 There is also a huge selection of bets besides the standard point spread, moneyline, and total bets.
-There are hundreds of different elements of an NCAA football game to wager.
+There are hundreds of different elements of an NCAA football game to wager on.

 Tips, Tricks and Advice For NCAAF Betting

-Also, beware the rivalry games.
+Also, beware of rivalry games.
 Records and rankings don’t mean much when Auburn hosts Alabama, Texas plays Oklahoma or Oregon State hosts Oregon.
 When records are lopsided, there can be big spreads in these games.
-However, often these games are the “Super Bowl” for an underdog who can ruin a rival’s season with an unexpected win.
+However, these games are oftentimes the “Super Bowl” for an underdog who can ruin a rival’s season with an unexpected win.

 Really bad weather can hamper teams, with less scoring and lower totals.
 It may also heavily help the home team, especially if the visiting team isn’t used to playing in snow, cold or heat.

 Trying to consistently win at NCAA football point spread betting requires doing your homework.
 The players change from year-to-year, so the only consistent thing about college football is the coaches (until they leave).
-Each season with homework and research, fans can find those teams ready to break through and surprise.
+Each season, by doing their homework and research, fans can find those teams ready to break through and surprise.

 Do not be afraid of the larger spreads here, either.
 That is the nature of the beast in college football.
 This isn’t the NFL, where most games are between -2½ and -7½ .
-There will be a lot of three- or four-touchdown favorites, some even higher, and a lot of times, those big favorites cover and become a moneymaker.
-There still can be value in the big favorites, however you just have to do your research and find the right ones who are primed to cover.
+There will be a lot of three, or four, touchdown favorites, some even higher.
+In many occasions, those big favorites cover and become a moneymaker.
+There can still be value in the big favorites, however; you just have to do your research and find the right ones who are primed to cover.

-Point-spread betting is the best way to bet on NCAA football in the fall and, with so many teams and games, there are more options than betting on the NFL.
-This brings both risks and rewards, so shop around for the best value as college football lines bounce around more than NFL lines.
+Point-spread betting is the best way to bet on NCAA football in the fall; with so many teams and games, there are more options than betting on the NFL.
+This brings both risks and rewards, so shop around for the best value, since college football lines bounce around more than NFL lines.

-However, the bottom line, as always, is to be very knowledgeable.
-The tips, tricks and advice here for betting NCAA football will help, but knowing the teams and conferences inside out is always the best way to prepare.
+However, the bottom line -as always- is to be very knowledgeable.
+The tips, tricks and advice included here for betting NCAA football will help, but knowing the teams and conferences inside out is always the best way to prepare.